The Hating Game: Plot

-The next day, Lucy overhears and misinterprets a conversation between Josh and their boss, concluding that Josh has been using their romance to distract her from the promotion.
+The next day, Lucy overhears and misinterprets a conversation between Josh and his boss, concluding that he has used their romance to distract her from the promotion.
 Enraged, she vows to beat Josh for the job.
-On the day of the promotion competition, Lucy gets the job as it turns out Josh had already quit to join another company.
-The two kiss and become a couple.
+On the day of the promotion competition, Lucy gets the job; Josh has already quit for a higher-level job at another publishing firm.
+They kiss and become a couple.